-The polarizer can be used, unconventionally, to darken the sky, which in B&W creates big-time black drama.
+The polarizer filter can be used, unconventionally, to darken the sky, which in B&W creates big-time black drama.
 When shooting around reflective surfaces such as water or leaves, use a polarizer to cut the reflections of the sun’s light.
 When color is removed from the photo, these specular highlights can be distracting the overall composition.

 Be aware of the noise

-Because most B&W photos are taken in low light condition, you are tempted to increase the ISO setting and this may increase the noise in your photo.
+Because most B&W photos are taken in low light conditions, you are tempted to increase the ISO setting and this may increase the noise in your photo.
 But With the outstanding low light performance of modern DSLR cameras, in addition to the noise removal programs at our disposal, photographers are used to getting away with noise.

 Use negative exposure compensation

 Try to experiment shooting in extremely bright light (mid-day), and set your exposure compensation setting to -1, -2, or -3.
 See how this affects your final image.
-Effectively what you are trying to do is totally black out the background, and only light up your subject.
+Effectively what you are trying to do is totally blackout the background, and only light up your subject.
 You will be amazed at how much drama this can add to your images.

 Use a flash

 Often the problem with shooting high-contrast black and white is that you can’t see much in the shadows.
 Put your camera to “P” mode and experiment using a flash.

 Using the raw file format for saving the photo file is recommended for post-processing because it contains all and the full information of each pixel in the photo, so the post-processing is much easier.

 Use HDR (If you have it in your camera mode)